Initial treatment of limited stage (I/II) follicular lymphoma

 The initial treatment of limited stage FL is discussed here.
 The initial treatment of advanced stage FL and the management of relapsed or refractory FL are presented separately, as are the epidemiology, clinical presentation, pathologic features, diagnosis, and pathobiology of FL.
 Of importance, the recommendations presented here pertain to patients with histologic grade 1, 2, or 3a FL; patients with grade 3b FL are treated as aggressive lymphomas (eg, diffuse large B cell lymphoma).
 (See "Initial treatment of advanced stage (III/IV) follicular lymphoma" and "Treatment of relapsed or refractory follicular lymphoma" and "Clinical manifestations, pathologic features, diagnosis, and prognosis of follicular lymphoma" and "Pathobiology of follicular lymphoma", section on 'Introduction' and "Pathobiology of follicular lymphoma".)

 The initial evaluation of a patient with non-Hodgkin lymphoma (NHL) must establish the precise histologic subtype, the extent and sites of disease, and the performance status of the patient.
 These investigations are important for determining the treatment strategy and for predicting outcome with the Follicular Lymphoma International Prognostic Index (FLIPI) or one of its variants.
 General approaches to the diagnostic work-up and staging of NHL are presented separately (table 1).
-(See "Clinical presentation and diagnosis of non-Hodgkin lymphoma" and "Evaluation and staging of non-Hodgkin lymphoma".)
+(See "Clinical presentation and diagnosis of non-Hodgkin lymphoma" and "Evaluation, staging, and response assessment of non-Hodgkin lymphoma".)

 Once a diagnosis and pathologic grade of follicular lymphoma (FL) is confirmed, the pre-treatment evaluation both determines the extent of the disease and provides information about the individual's comorbidities that are likely to have an impact on treatment options.
 Of particular importance, information gathered from this evaluation is used to determine the patient's Follicular Lymphoma International Prognostic Index (FLIPI) (table 2) score, which determines whether the patient is at low, intermediate, or high risk for progression.
 (See "Clinical manifestations, pathologic features, diagnosis, and prognosis of follicular lymphoma", section on 'Follicular lymphoma IPI (FLIPI)'.)